How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that let you fully customize their look.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that let you further customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile web browsers without having to install any additional software.
+Your web visitors can see your charts and graphs on their mobile device browsers without having to install additional plugins.

 Locate the entry in the search results screen and click the “Install Now” button …